- Wingchow (Christina Wing Chow)

 This mural is funded through an Art in Place partnership, with support from Downtown Roanoke, Inc., Hampton Inn & Suites Roanoke-Downtown, the Roanoke Arts Commission, and Deborah B. Kaplan in memory of the late Karen Shreeman.

-A memorial note about Karen Shreeman (Roanoke, Virginia), born in Philadelphia, Pennsylvania, and departed this world on November 2, 2024 at the age of 82.
+The desire for a memorial gift in honor of Karen Shreeman first sparked conversation about this mural.
+Ms. Shreeman was born in Philadelphia, Pennsylvania, and passed away on November 2, 2024 at the age of 82.

-She is survived by: her son Joshua; her daughter-in-law Marnie Shreeman; her grandchildren, Olivia Grace and Madelaine Rose; her daughter Andrea Shreeman; her grandchild Maverick Moreno; her sister-in-law Pauline Goldstein; and her nieces, Erica Hadfield and Laura Goldstein.
+Karen Shreeman is survived by her son Joshua Shreeman; her daughter-in-law Marnie Shreeman; her grandchildren, Olivia Grace (spouse Zachary Bell) and Madelaine Rose (spouse Graham Whitaker); her daughter Andrea Shreeman; her grandchild Maverick Soul; her sister-in-law Pauline Goldstein; and her nieces, Erica Hadfield and Laura Goldstein.

 - Collections: Roanoke Murals